What are Colocasia or Taro Leaves?

 Yes, raw taro leaves are considered unsafe to eat due to their high content of calcium oxalate crystals.
 These needle-like compounds can cause severe irritation to the mouth, throat, and digestive tract.
 Common symptoms after eating raw or undercooked taro leaves include:

-Thorough cooking—such as boiling, steaming, or frying—breaks down the calcium oxalate crystals, rendering the leaves safe for consumption.
+Thorough cooking—such as boiling, steaming, or frying for at least 15 minutes—breaks down the calcium oxalate crystals, rendering the leaves safe for consumption.
 Once cooked properly, taro leaves are not only safe but also nutrient-dense and beneficial for your health.

 Best taro leaves recipes